TomerGalanti/TomerGalanti/README.md

 Welcome to my GitHub profile!
 I'm Tomer Galanti, an AI postdoctoral researcher at MIT with a passion for exploring fundamental questions in AI.
 Here’s a bit more about me:

-- 🌱 I’m currently experimenting with large language models and studying some fundamental questions on their ability to learn how to code!
+- 🌱 I’m currently experimenting with large language models and their ability to learn how to code programs!
 - 👯 I'm open to collaborate on cool projects in AI and Fintech (and anything in between).
 Feel free to hit me up!
 - 📫 How to reach me: You can contact me via email at tomer22g@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/tomer-galanti).
 - ⚡ Fun fact: When I'm not diving into AI, I enjoy building fintech applications for fun!